 - Promoters – usually those with a score of 9 or 10.
 They are likely to actively make a recommendation to others.

 CSAT (Customer Satisfaction) asks the customer about satisfaction with their most recent interaction.
 It asks the customer to give a rating on a scale of 0-5 and is essentially a quick thumbs up, or thumbs down.
-Twitter provides a selection of questions to choose from, usually designed to measure short-term happiness such as ‘How would you rate your overall experience with XYZ?’ or ‘How would you rate the speed of service from XYZ?’.
+Twitter and Facebook provide a selection of questions to choose from, usually designed to measure short-term happiness such as ‘How would you rate your overall experience with XYZ?’ or ‘How would you rate the speed of service from XYZ?’.

 Easily integrate post interaction surveys to your social workflow